FromDoppler/doppler-payments-api/README.md

 - Delete all `bin` and `obj` folders

-- Rename all the files and folder names from `Doppler.HelloMicroservice` to the desired names.
+- Rename all the files and folder names from `Doppler.Payments` to the desired names.

-  For example `Doppler.HelloMicroservice.Test/Doppler.HelloMicroservice.Test.csproj` to `Doppler.SuperAPI.Test/Doppler.SuperAPI.Test.csproj`
+  For example `Doppler.Payments.Test/Doppler.Payments.Test.csproj` to `Doppler.SuperAPI.Test/Doppler.SuperAPI.Test.csproj`

-- Case sensitive _search and replace_ all occurrences of `Doppler.HelloMicroservice` to the desired name.
+- Case sensitive _search and replace_ all occurrences of `Doppler.Payments` to the desired name.

-  **IMPORTANT:** Some files are not included in the VS Solution, you should search for `Doppler.HelloMicroservice` in **ALL** the files.
+  **IMPORTANT:** Some files are not included in the VS Solution, you should search for `Doppler.Payments` in **ALL** the files.

 - Case sensitive _search and replace_ all occurrences of `hello-microservice` to the desired name.